If you'd like to get in touch with us, please contact us.

 The Lombiq Team

 We're constantly seeking like-minded individuals to join our expanding team of developers and non-developers.
 You can read our short biographies below (in the chronolocical order of joining the team).
 (Not everybody is full-time, it varies for each person how much they work with Lombiq.)

 Loving technology ever since Zoltán learned Computer Science and Engineering at Óbuda University in Budapest, Hungary.
 Web application development is his key skill, having been involved with PHP then ASP.NET MVC for years.
 He embraces open source and lives it through Orchard: he's also one of the core developers of Orchard itself, having done numerous contributions and having opened more than 300 tickets in the Orchard issue tracker.

-Zoltán also released dozens of open source Orchard modules which you can see under his Codeplex profile (he goes by the name Piedone on Codeplex).
+Zoltán also worked on dozens of open source Orchard modules which you can see under his GitHub profile (he goes by the name Piedone on GitHub).
 He had the privilege to present on the first Orchard conference about Orchard SEO and on the second one about localization.

 His interest in artificial intelligence, knowledge representation and machine learning lead him to the development of the Associativy graph platform: an Orchard graph platform that you can use to build graphs of content for discovering associations between them.
 The Orchard Dojo Graph runs on Associativy too.